ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'ace-groupcomm-profile', defined in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}, with value "coap_group_oscore_app" defined in {{Section 25.5 of I-D.ietf-ace-key-groupcomm-oscore}} encoded as a CBOR integer.

 * 'max_stale_sets', encoding a CBOR unsigned integer with value strictly greater than 1.
 With reference to {{Section 2.2.1 of I-D.ietf-ace-key-groupcomm-oscore}}, this parameter specifies N, i.e., the maximum number of sets of stale OSCORE Sender IDs that the Group Manager stores in the collection associated with the group.
-This parameter is defined in {{iana-ace-groupcomm-parameters}} of this document and
+This parameter is defined in {{iana-ace-groupcomm-parameters}} of this document.

 * 'exp', defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}.